tb9757/Student-Academic-Performance/README.md

 This hypothesis asks the question, is showing up consistently more importand than already being good at the subject?
 It is comparing engagement and consistency with academic ability and prior knowledge.
 I will validate this by calculating the pearson correlation for both final test scores and attendance and final test scores and average internal test scores.

+-   H2: Average internal test scores, which represent prior academic performance, explain more variance in final exam marks than engagement based behaviours, such as attendance, assignment score, and daily study hours.

+This hypothesis can be tested using regression tp see which variables contribute more strongly

 ## Project Plan

 -   Outline the high-level steps taken for the analysis.